Onboard previous versions of Windows

 If your servers need to use a proxy to communicate with Defender for Endpoint, use one of the following methods to configure the MMA to use the proxy server:

 If a proxy or firewall is in use, please ensure that servers can access all of the Microsoft Defender for Endpoint service URLs directly and without SSL interception.
-For more information, see enable access to Defender for Endpoint service URLs.
+For more information, see enable access to Microsoft Defender for Endpoint service URLs.
 Use of SSL interception will prevent the system from communicating with the Defender for Endpoint service.

 Once completed, you should see onboarded Windows servers in the portal within an hour.